The following is a guest article by Mark Tyrrell. You can find more information and links to his website at the end of the article

 Whatever you do – from captivating people with your conversation to playing tennis or writing an attention-grasping strap line for your genius product – upping your creative power will make life more fun, exciting, and rewarding.
 Because creativity isn’t just the jealous preserve of “arty types” meaningfully smoking cigarettes (e cigaretter med nikotin) in Parisian sky-lit studios, reciting Baudelaire whilst painting naked women as cubes.
 Anything and everything can be done more artfully, from pitching a ball to pitching an idea.

-But to be creative on demand – to be reliable in your artfulness and idea production - that is a challenge.
+But to be creative on demand at great medical animation – to be reliable in your artfulness and idea production – that is a challenge.
 For example I call creative the people behind http://www.sproutwatches.com/.

 Fortunately, science (which has more than its share of creative geniuses) has something to tell us about how we can reach out, grab, and pull inspiration up close rather than waiting endlessly for it to arrive in its own sweet time.
 So here are tried-and-tested ways to get you thinking, feeling, and being so far outside of the box you’ll forget ever being in one.